 Below you'll find a little information about what we believe here at Oxford Baptist Church.
 This is by no means a comprehensive or detailed list.
-The best way to learn what we believe is to reach out and talk with us, we would love to answer any question you might have.
+The best way to learn what we believe is to reach out and talk with us; we would love to answer any questions you might have.
 Click the link to get the conversation started.

 - In the Scriptures of the Old and New Testaments as verbally inspired by God, and inerrant in the original writings, and that they are of supreme and final authority in faith and life. - 2 Timothy 3:16

 - In one God, eternally existing in Three Persons; Father, Son and Holy Spirit. - Matthew 1:23; John 15:26